About Us

 - Meet Jewish artists, poets, musicians, photographers, designers

-- Take a cooking class and enjoy a meal with Sephardic recipes you prepare yourself
+- Take a cooking class and enjoy a Sephardic meal prepared by yourself

 |